NiuTrans/NiuTrans.NMT/README.md

 * `tgt` - Path to save the converted model parameters.
 All parameters are stored in a binary format.
 * `fp16 (optional)` - Save the parameters with 16-bit data type.
 Default: disabled.

-Step 2: Converting the vocabulary:
+Step 2: Convert the vocabulary:
 ```bash
 python3 tools/VocabConverter.py -src $fairseqVocabPath -tgt $newVocabPath
 ```